KiranPandranki17/SnapScreen-Project-2-Bootcamp/README.md

 ## Special Thanks

-- **Professor [Dan Mueller]:** Gratitude to Professor [Dan Mueller] for the guidance, mentorship, and support throughout the development of SnapScreen.
+- **Professor:** Gratitude to Professor "Dan Mueller" for the guidance, mentorship, and support throughout the development of SnapScreen.

-- **Teaching Assistants:** A big thank you to all TAs for their valuable assistance and insights during the course.
+- **Teaching Assistants:** A big thank you to all TAs (Alameen Ipaye, Brittani Court, Ryan Lafazan, Samuel Cordova ) for their valuable assistance and insights during the course.

 - **Teammates:** Heartfelt appreciation to all my teammates who contributed their time, skills, and enthusiasm to make SnapScreen a successful project.
 Your collaboration has been invaluable.

+- **Student Success Advisor:** Heartfelt thanks to "Yolanda Acona Hughes" for her continuous support, guidance, and encouragement.
+Your role in our success has been invaluable.

 ## Acknowledgments

 - Special thanks to the Unsplash API for providing a vast collection of high-quality images.